Metric Analysis, Application Performance Monitoring, and Log Management: Where Does Honeycomb Fit In?By Nathan LeClaire | December 20, 2018

 In standard metric analysis tools, you typically work with counters that track numbers as they change over time.
 Some popular things to measure are the number of HTTP requests your app is serving, average latency, and rate of errors.
 Each one of these counters or gauges will generate one unique time series on a disk.

-That’s good for a basic start at detecting when problems are probably happening, but we need much more context to find out what is going wrong.
-So we try to add more context using tags or labels, which generate new time series.
+That’s good for a basic start at detecting when problems are probably happening, but we need more context to find out what is going wrong.
+So, we try to add more context using tags or labels, which generate new time series.

 number_http_requests might get tagged with something like HTTP status code, creating a new time series on disk for each unique value of status code - a new time series is created for